Stormy9/Stormy9.github.io/CS460/references/markdown/index.md

 typically, all you have to do is hit enter once, for a new line to start.

 not so in Markdown!
-That sentence you see up there, I typed like this:
+That sentence you see up there, I actually typed like this:
 ```
 typically, all you have to do is hit enter once,
 for a new line to start.